-Grant V (1966), "The selective origin of incompatibility barriers in the plant genus
+- Grant V (1966), "The selective origin of incompatibility barriers in the plant genus Fisher, Ronald.

-Fisher, Ronald.
 1930.
-The Genetical Theory of Natural Selection

-Postlethwalt, John (2009).
+The Genetical Theory of Natural Selection - Postlethwalt, John (2009).
 Modern Biology.
 Holt, Rinehart and Winston.pp.
-317.

-Raven, P.H., Johnson, G.B.
-(1995).Biology (updated version).
-Third Edition.Wm.
-C. Brown publishers, Dubuque, Iowa. pp. 258-278.

-Hartl, Daniel (2007).
+317. - Raven, P.H., Johnson, G.B.
+(1995).
+Biology (updated version).
+Third Edition.
+Wm.
+C. Brown publishers, Dubuque, Iowa. pp. 258-278. - Hartl, Daniel (2007).
 Principles of Population Genetics.
 Sinauer Associates.p.
-95.ISBN 978-0-87893-308-2.

-William B. Provine (1978).
+95.ISBN 978-0-87893-308-2. - William B. Provine (1978).
 "The role of mathematical population geneticists in the evolutionary synthesis of the 1930s and 1940s".
-Studies of the History of Biology1: 167-192.

-JBS Haldane (1927).
+Studies of the History of Biology1: 167-192. - JBS Haldane (1927).
 "A Mathematical Theory of Natural and Artificial Selection, Part V: Selection and Mutation".
-Mathematical Proceedings of the Cambridge Philosophical Society23: 838-844

-Richard C. Lewontin.
-The Genetic Basis of Evolutionary Change.Columbia University Press, 1974.
+Mathematical Proceedings of the Cambridge Philosophical Society23: 838-844 - Richard C. Lewontin.
+The Genetic Basis of Evolutionary Change.
+Columbia University Press, 1974. - Stebbins G.L.

-Stebbins G.L.
 1950.
 Variation and evolution in plants.
 Chapter XII: The Karyotype.
-Columbia University Press N.Y.
+Columbia University Press N.Y. - White M.J.D.

-White M.J.D.
 1973.
 The chromosomes.
 6th ed, Chapman & Hall, London. p28

+Codominance is neither recessive nor dominant.
+Certain allelic combinations exertneither dominance nor recessiveness.
+Instead, both alleles exert an influence on phenotype.
+Such allelic combinations are said to display codominance.
+Codominance both helps and hinders pedigree analysis.

+It's a hindrance because it implies that at least three phenotypes are possible for three genotypes (AA, Aa, and aa).
+However, this also can make pedigree analysis terribly easy because phenotype maps 1:1 onto genotype.

+Three characteristics of a normal human karyotype are; length from centromere (arm length), overall length, and patterns of banding (the latter upon staining with particular chromosome staining dyes).

+UNIT 8 FURTHER CONSIDERATION OF VARIOUS DEVIATIONS FROM BASICPRINCIPLES

 8.0.
-FURTHER CONSIDERATION OF VARIOUS DEVIATIONS FROM BASIC PRINCIPLES

-8.1.
 Polymorphism

-Polymorphism in biology occurs when two or more clearly different phenotypes exist in the same population of a species, in other words, the occurrence of more than one form or morph.
+Polymorphism in biology occurs when two or more clearly different phenotypes exist in the same population of a species, in other words, the occurrence of more than one formor morph.
 In order to be classified as such, morphs must occupy the same habitat at the same time and belong to a panmictic population or a population that is randomly mating.